cadamsdev/ds-test/README.md

 ```
 (This installs the dependencies for all the packages)

+2. Run command `npm run build` (Builds the packages, only need to do once)

-2. Run command `npm run start` (This will build the packages then watch for changes)
+3. Run command `npm run watch` (This will build the packages then watch for changes)

-3. Run command `npm run storybook` (This starts storybook)
+4. Run command `npm run storybook` (This starts storybook)